 Visual Effects of Awesome: During the intro for his Green Lantern game review, we are treated to an amazing (if silly) scene where Red Lantern Joe shoots up holes in the street while blasting at Other Joe.

-The effects in his intro and outro for his Dragon Ball Z Kinect review where he charges up his ki and fires a Kamehameha is also quite awesome looking and well done.
+The effects in his outro for his Dragon Ball Z Kinect review where he charges up his ki and fires a Kamehameha is also quite awesome looking and well done.